wu-haoze/wu-haoze.github.io/_pages/personal.md

   - /personal
 ---

-I spent most of my life in Shanghai, China, before flying to the US for my undergraduate.
+I received my Bachelor’s degree from Davidson College in 2018, where I double-majored in Philosophy and Mathematics.
+Before my undergraduate, I spent most of my life in Shanghai, China.
 My name in Chinese is 吴昊泽.
 I have many hobbies, including music, literature, philosophy, travelling, and tennis.

 I’m a pianist and a guitarist.
 My favorite composer is Maurice Ravel.
 For the most part of my undergraduate at Davidson, NC, I served as a pianist at the Lingle Chapel.
 I also performed at different occasions, including [a Chinese music concert](https://myclintonnews.com/stories/concert-for-the-new-year,4375?){:target="_blank"} in South Carolina to celebrate the Chinese Lunar new year.
 I love composing music.